cloudfoundry/diego-notes/proposals/secure-auctioneer-cell-apis.md

 ### Transition to Secure Communication

-Consequently, once suitable configuration is available, an operator can switch the deployment to communicate over mutual TLS in two deploys:
+Consequently, once suitable configuration is available, an operator can switch the deployment to communicate only over mutual TLS in two deploys:

 - existing deployment:
 	- auctioneer listens insecurely on port 9016
 	- BBS makes requests insecurely to auctioneer on port 9016
 - deploy #1:
 	- BBS continues to make requests insecurely to auctioneer on port 9016
-	- auctioneer changes also to listen with mutual TLS on port 9017
+	- auctioneer changes also to listen with mutual TLS on same port 9016
 - deploy #2:
-	- BBS changes to make requests to auctioneer using mutual TLS on port 9017
+	- BBS changes to make requests to auctioneer using mutual TLS on port 9016
-	- auctioneer changes to stop listening on port 9016 and to serve only securely on port 9017
+	- auctioneer changes to serve only securely on port 9016

 The certificate for the auctioneer server will include `auctioneer.service.cf.internal` as a domain SAN so that the BBS client will consider the server valid when addressed through Consul DNS.